-- Tick the boxes before they do.

-- Inspectors will vary, some will understand your endeavours, and others are only interested in ticking boxes.
-Challenge when you know you are right.

-- Remove obstacles to progress.

-- Be proactive in your dealings get off the back foot.

-- Be brave and confident in the vision.
+- Tick the boxes before they do. - Inspectors will vary, some will understand your endeavours, and others are only interested. in ticking boxes.
+Challenge when you know you are right. - Remove obstacles to progress. - Be proactive in your dealings get off the back foot. - Be brave and confident in the vision. - Let the inspectors know that you are prepared to challenge judgements.